Getting Started

 2. Install PyCharm Community Edition

-Go to https://www.jetbrains.com/pycharm/download/ and scroll down.
+Go to https://www.jetbrains.com/pycharm/download/arrow-up-right and scroll down.
 Download the Community Edition.

 It will should detect the correct operating system for you, or you can click one of these links: